most-inesctec/STVS/README.md

 # SpatioTemporal Visual Storyteller (_STVS_)

-A work initially developed by @rendoir as its Master Thesis in Informatics and Computing Engineering @FEUP.
+A work initially developed by [Daniel Marques](https://github.com/rendoir) as its Master Thesis in Informatics and Computing Engineering @FEUP.

 <!-- Missing description of what it is and a print -->
 The __SpatioTemporal Visual Storyteller _(STVS)___ is a novel approach based on automated generation of interactive storyboards that summarize the evolution of a spatiotemporal phenomenon through a set of frames that represent the most relevant changes across all events of interest.
 The figures below depict an example of a spatiotemporal phenomenon visualized using the _STVS_.